jplhomer/superflare/packages/superflare/docs/design.md

 The list goes on and on. _Constraints are good_.

+### Not a Framework

+Superflare is _not a framework_.
+It's a full-stack toolkit.

+I've had my [fair](https://flareact.com/) [share](https://github.com/shopify/hydrogen-v1) of building React meta-frameworks, and I don't yearn to venture into that land again.

+There are some really good solutions today:

+- Remix
+- Next.js, especially the `/app` directory with RSC
+- Nuxt.js if you use Vue
+- lots more

+There are really smart people working on these solutions, and they're trying to build them really well.
+I'm not trying to do that — I'm trying to scratch my own itch and have fun.

+So, Superflare's happy place is sitting on top of an existing framework as a "full-stack toolkit".
+It's the "glue" between Cloudlare and your framework of choice.
+You won't see Superflare dictate routing, controllers, or views.
+Just certain parts of the full-stack.

 ### D1 and a new ORM

 Having a solid data model is the foundation of any application.
 Superflare is built around D1, and it's the first thing you'll interact with when building an application.